Overcoming the barrier of prohibitive charging infrastructure costs

 Find out more

-You can read more about the financing options we offer through our finance partner, Horizon Energy Ventures, on our website.
-There’s further information about the three funding models available, including details of upfront costs, hardware ownership and end-of-contract choices.
+You can read more about the funding opportunity we offer through our finance partner, Horizon Energy Ventures, on our website.
+There’s further details of upfront costs, hardware ownership and end-of-contract choices.

-If you want to talk through your circumstances the options to better understand how to proceed, complete and submit this form or call us on 01473 632533.
-We’re looking forward to helping you find out what’s possible with Horizon’s funding support.
+If you want to talk through your circumstances to better understand how to proceed, complete and submit this form or call us on 0345 646 1630.
+We’re looking forward to helping you find out what’s possible with Horizon Energy Venture’s funding support.